 I find the number one PITA to find is Chromium, unless I start on a planet that has it.
 Carbon Fibre takes second place, followed by Silicon and Polymer.
 Once in a while I have a game where I have a hard time finding Nekros Stone.

 It's unfortunate that there no system in place for substituting a resource when necessary.
 Something like using Steel in place of Polymer or Carbon Fibre when they aren't available, but with a speed penalty.
 Or, perhaps have an alternative Engine module that doesn't require Carbon Fibre but has poorer stats than the Proton Thruster, to use that example again.
 Even a black market where you could spend credits to buy (at a high price) resources you can't get your hands on.

 Expansions - The addition of pirate smugglers now allows empires to inform pirate groups that they'll pay a premium for resources that they need.
 This can be very helpful, especially since they are not constrained by political boundaries.
-However, I'm not sure if they can acquire a resource from "thin air" if it cannot be found anywhere in the vicinity.
+However, they cannot acquire a resource from "thin air" if it cannot be found anywhere in the vicinity.